Site Network: professional | personal | courses | contact

 about me

 I received my architecture training at Carnegie Mellon University and Virginia Tech.
-My interests in the effect of architecture on quality of life issues brought me to the AIA in Washington DC and then to the Salk Institute in La Jolla CA. I am currently a graduate student at University of Utah.
+My interests in the effect of architecture on quality of life issues brought me to the AIA in Washington DC and then to the Salk Institute in La Jolla CA. I am currently a Research Associate at the Center for Spatial Studies.

 biography